top of page

 Gabrielle Applebaum, M.A.

-Gabrielle is a first-year student in the Clinical Psychology Health Emphasis Ph.D.
+Gabrielle is a student in the Clinical Psychology Health Emphasis Ph.D.
 Program.
 She earned her B.A. and an M.A. in Psychology from New York University (NYU).
 During her time at NYU, Gabrielle worked at the Cognitive Development Lab, where she completed her master’s thesis examining the presence of fixed and growth mindset messaging in children’s STEM biographies.
 Prior to beginning her doctoral studies, Gabrielle served as a research data associate at the BODy Lab at NYU Langone Health, where she investigated the effects of major weight loss on cognitive functioning for individuals with diabetes and prediabetes.
 In addition to her research experience, Gabrielle volunteered with the National Eating Disorders Association (NEDA) as a Helpline Volunteer, providing support and resources to individuals affected by eating disorders.
 She also served as a Body Project Facilitator, leading high school girls through a manualized intervention aimed at reducing the risk of developing eating disorders.
 At the CDSM Lab, Gabrielle is interested in exploring how depressive symptoms relate to social determinants of health among individuals with prediabetes.

 Clinical Training: The Max and Celia Parnes Family Psychological and Psychoeducational Services Clinic